Contact Us Live Chat or 1-888-503-5191

 Subaru Outback Parts Questions & Answers

-• Q: How Should I Remove and Replace the Battery Cables?
+• Q: How Should I Remove and Replace the Battery Cables on Subaru Outback?

 A: First, disconnect the negative battery cable, and then the other sides.
 Securely attach and tighten the cable to the solenoid or ground.
 Ensure the new cable reaches the battery post without stretching.
 Connect the cable to the positive terminal first, then the negative.

-• Q: How to Remove and Install a Knock Sensor?
+• Q: How to Remove and Install a Knock Sensor on Subaru Outback?

 A: Remove the engine cover (if equipped), and disconnect the cable from the negative battery terminal.
 On turbocharged models remove the intercooler.
 Disconnect the knock sensor electrical connector, note the orientation of the sensor, use a marking pen to mark the location of the sensor's pigtail on the engine block, remove the knock sensor mounting bolt, and remove the sensor.
 Installation is the reverse of removal.
 Install the sensor in its original position and tighten the knock sensor retaining bolt.